Weighing the Sun with five photographs: Mass of the Sun and Kepler's laws

-By using Eq.~\eqref{secondKlaw} we can calculate the Sun's mass.
-As in Secs.~\ref{polarajuste} we already have found $a$ for the period $T$ given in \eqref{period}, then we can use our results to calculate this mass with parameters \eqref{datosellipeanalitical}.
-This calculation for the Sun's mass is simply
+Even more interesting is the Kepler's third law \eqref{secondKlaw}, that relates the form of the ellipse with the mass of the central star (in our case, the Sun).
+By using Eq.~\eqref{secondKlaw}, we can calculate the Sun's mass.
+In Sec.~\ref{polarajuste} we already have found $a$ in Eq.~\eqref{datosellipeanalitical}.
+Using this, altogheter with the period $T$ given in \eqref{period}, we can calculate the Sun's mass.
+This calculation is simply

 where $T$ have been used in seconds \eqref{period}.
 Compare this mass estimation with the real Sun's mass value given in \eqref{datossolnasaMASA}.
 This is the most important results of this work.
-With only five photographs, and using Kepler's law, we have been able to estimate the mass of Sun, with a percentage error of about $|(M_{\odot}-M)/M_{\odot}|\sim 0.13\%$.
+With only five photographs, and using Kepler's laws, we have been able to estimate the mass of Sun, with a percentage error of about $|(M_{\odot}-M)/M_{\odot}|\sim 0.13\%$.
 This shows that with only five photographs, the mass calculations are strikingly accurately.

-Lastly, we are in position to discuss the second Kepler's law.
+Lastly, we are in position to discuss the Kepler's second law.
 This law states that a line between the sun and the planet sweeps equal areas in equal times.
 This is a consequence of the conservation of the angular momentum of the planet.
 Basically, it establishes that any planet moves faster when is closer to the Sun, and slower when is far, implying that the angular velocity is not constant, i.e., a planet does not revolve around Sun a constant rate.
-In mathematical terms, the second Kepler's law for Earth (conservation of its angular momentum) is written as $r^2 (d\theta/dt)=\sqrt{G\, a_E(1-\epsilon_E^2) M_\odot}$, where $d\theta/dt$ is the derivative of the angular position, i.e., how it changes in time \cite{bate}.
-Using the third's Kepler law and the elliptical form of the orbit, this equation can be put in the form
+In mathematical terms, the Kepler's second law for Earth (conservation of its angular momentum) is written as $r^2 (d\theta/dt)=\sqrt{G\, a_E(1-\epsilon_E^2) M_\odot}$, where $d\theta/dt$ is the derivative of the angular position, i.e., how it changes in time \cite{bate}.
+Using the Kepler's laws for the elliptical form of the orbit, this equation can be put in the form

 Compare this result with Eq.~\eqref{thetaconstantrate} for an orbital motion at constant rate.
-Taking its derivative we find
+Taking the derivative of Eq.~\eqref{thetaconstantrate}, we find